 The way that original film dealt with its “things” is way off tempo from a normal series.
 Egon doesn’t present the proton pack with a swell of music, a push-in shot, a monologue about its significance; it isn’t given to Venkman with the ceremony that Obi-Wan gave Luke his father’s lightsaber, which was significant and full of lore and ready to be turned into a toy from its first moment on screen.
 The proton packs debut quietly, in an elevator, fired for the first time mistakenly at a maid; that’s the only way they find out that they actually work because there wasn’t enough testing done beforehand.
 Ray: “I blame myself.”
 Venkman: “So do I.”

 Other elements – the Ecto-1, the jumpsuits, the ghost traps – are even less significant than the proton packs.
 Nothing in that movie was established as “lore” or as a “thing” as though it was designed to sell merchandise (even if, for someone behind the scenes, it was).
 The film’s characters (and their actors) acted like none of that mattered.
 Hudson acted like he was probably just collecting a paycheck, as much as Winston was.
 Aykroyd probably believed he was actually catching ghosts.

 And Murray clearly couldn’t care less.
-His deadpan sadism is equal to his character’s and that’s what makes the entire film work: he’s an unflappable cynic, for whom the most amazing, world-threatening forces are barely nuisances.
+His deadpan attitude, his resting outsider face, is equal to his character’s.
+That energy makes the film work: he’s an unflappable cynic, for whom the most amazing, world-threatening forces are barely nuisances.
 His cynicism doesn’t come from the belief that he’s so indestructible, but that what happens to the world matters that little.
 If the Ghostbusters could be called “heroes,” it’s purely on accident.
 The film itself becomes an anthem not to emotional reform, and definitely not to movie franchises, but to not giving a shit.
 They’re schlub saviors.